rishab-t0910/monopoly/README.md

 I'll be using this README file to track each project, and a short summary of it.
+These projects have come about during the partial lockdown.
+With nothing to do, some topics have sparked my interest and I've been creating projects about them.

 1. Running